Graz Hauptbahnhof: History

-The first Railway station was opened here in 1847 but due to a big increase in passenger numbers a bigger station was constructed on the same site between 1871 and 1876.
+The first railway station was opened here in 1847 and due to an increase in passenger numbers a larger station was constructed on the same site between 1871 and 1876.

-In 1945 the grand station from 1876 was totally destroyed in allied bombing raids.

-In 1956 the building works on the current station were completed.
+In 1945 the railway station from 1876 was totally destroyed in allied bombing raids.
+In 1956 the construction of the current station was completed.
 The station was built in the typical style of the 1950s and the main ticket hall is now a listed building.

 In 2001 the station was modernised and partly rebuilt to incorporate escalators to the platforms and also a small shopping mall.

 Project Hauptbahnhof 2020

-Since 2010 there has been further major building work taking place to prepare the station for its new role as an international transport hub and to cope with increasing national and regional traffic.
+Since 2010 the station has been adapted for its new role as an international transport hub and to cope with increasing national and regional traffic.
 When the construction of the Koralm Railway is completed all international traffic from Vienna to Italy will pass through Graz.

-These works include the rebuilding and lengthening of all platforms plus the construction of two extra platforms for regional trains.

-All platforms will also have new modern roofing.
+This includes rebuilding and lengthening all platforms and the construction of two extra platforms for regional trains.
+All platforms have new, modern roofing.

-One of the two foot tunnels to the platforms has been lengthened to the Wagner Biro Straße giving access to the station from the west as well.
+One of the two pedestrian tunnels to the platforms has been extended to the Wagner Biro Straße giving access to the station from the west as well.

-The railway bridge over the Eggenberger Straße has also been rebuilt to make space for extra tracks.
+The railway bridge over the Eggenberger Straße has also been rebuilt to make room for extra tracks.

-A new local transport hub for trams and buses has been built on and under the station forecourt to connect all four tram lines to the station which run through the local area.
+A new local transport hub for trams and buses has been built on and under the station forecourt to connect four tram lines to the station.
 Up until recently two of these tramlines used to terminate on the station forecourt while the other two passed the station nearby.

-To rectify this problem a new subsurface tram stop has been constructed under the station forecourt enabling all four tram lines to have a stop just outside the main entrance to the station.
+To rectify this problem a new subsurface tram stop was built under the station forecourt, enabling all four tram lines to stop outside the main entrance of the station.

+Layout

+Graz Hauptbahnhof has five platforms serving nine tracks.